194500-cpu/CavemanOS/README.md

 *Sweet Alert 2 for beautiful alerts
 *Three Js rendering of animated 3d meshes

+## SPOILER: HOW TO UNLOCK ALL ACHIEVEMENTS:

+*Hello Camp!: Send a message in the campfire app *There is no homepage!: Click the Caveman Web OS logo in the top left corner of the screen.
+*STOP CLICKING ME, IM OPEN!: Click an app icon 10 times in a row *make Bob warm: The intended way to solve this was to keep sending any message to Caveman AI.
+He would then provide clues to the code word.
+If you entered hardgraylightgrayhard into Caveman AI, the achievement would unlock.
+*Away from Cave: don't click anything for 1 minute *Abysmally /play: Enter /play into Caveman AI.
+When prompted for the time, tell him exactly what the top right corner says.
+In the top right corner, it should say something like BOB time: (something).
+You should paste (something), which changes based on time, into the prompt.
+After this, answering YES will make the 3d Mammoth go RGB.

 ## How It Works

 The WebOS interface is made from HTML elements styled as movable application windows.